chombo-discharge/chombo-discharge/Exec/Examples/AdvectionDiffusion/PipeFlow/README.md

-## Exec/Examples/AdvectionDiffusion/DiagonalFlowNoEB
+## Exec/Examples/AdvectionDiffusion/PipeFlow.

-This example solve an advection-diffusion problem with a flow diagonal to the grid.
+This example solve an advection-diffusion problem with a flow diagonal to the grid inside a pipe.
 It was set up from $DISCHARGE_HOME/Physics/AdvectionDiffusion using

 > ./setup.py -base_dir=Exec/Examples/AdvectionDiffusion -app_name=DiagonalFlowNoEB